One World, One People: Design

-The museum at the end of the series featured an updated set from the Smithsonian museum in the beginning of the series.
-Original set dressing and props were shipped to Atlanta for filming, as art director Jennifer Bash had consulted with Marvel Studios on what equipment they needed.
-Production designer Ray Chan stated that the modern floating displays were influenced by "contemporary fashion shows" and that the light boxes were re-purposed and reused from the Madripoor sets.
-Interactive monitor displays in the set were also designed by the team while the sculpture of Isiah Bradley was exclusively created for the episode.
-Wilson's entrance as Captain America included white lights as Costume designer Michael Crow stated that it added "a level of hope and light" to the ending of the series.
+The Captain America exhibit features original props from previous MCU films that were brought out of storage.
+The floating light displays were inspired by modern fashion shows and repurposed light boxes from the series' Madripoor sets.
+The sculpture of Isaiah Bradley was created for the series.
+Wilson's entrance as Captain America included white lights as costume designer Michael Crow stated that it added "a level of hope and light" to the ending of the series.

-Filming and visual effects
+Filming

-Filming took place at Pinewood Atlanta Studios in Atlanta, Georgia, with Skogland directing, and P.J.
+Filming for the series officially began in November 2019, taking place at Pinewood Atlanta Studios in Atlanta, Georgia, with Skogland directing, and P.J.
 Dillon serving as cinematographer.
-Location filming took place in the Atlanta metropolitan area, including Downtown Atlanta and Atlantic Station, and in Prague.
+Location filming took place in the Atlanta metropolitan area and in Prague.
+The series was shot like a film, with Skogland and Dillon filming all of the content at once based on available locations.
+Production was halted due to the COVID-19 pandemic in March 2020, and was scheduled to resume that August.
+Less than 30 percent of the episode was filmed before the production shutdown.
+Because of the pandemic, Dillon was unable to return to the production after the shut down and did not serve as cinematographer for much of the episode.
 Skogland had originally intended to have Spellman make a cameo appearance as the citizen who says "That's Black Falcon!" when Wilson appears as Captain America to the public.
 The scene where de Fontaine anoints Walker as U.S. Agent was filmed in the same location from the previous episode where the government removed Walker as Captain America.
-Skogland thought there was irony to doing this, since his new future was starting where he lost his previous one.
+Skogland thought there was irony in doing so, since his new future began where he lost his previous one.
+The last scene of the episode, in which Wilson and Barnes stand together at the docks, was filmed during the first day of production, with Mackie calling it a "beautiful camaraderie to start the show".

-Visual effects for the episode were created by Sony Pictures Imageworks, Weta Digital, Digital Frontier FX, QPPE, Stereo D, Cantina Creative, Technicolor VFX, Trixter, Crafty Apes, and Tippett Studio.